NIEM/NIEM.github.io/training/index.md

 ## Welcome to the new home of NIEM training

 We recently modernized our training to include user-driven tutorials and reference content on GitHub.
-It’s an evolution based on how people learn these days.
+It's an evolution based on how people learn these days.

 The content addresses the two types of training audiences we historically see: